mzazon/awesome-cloud-projects/aws/database-dr-cross-region/database-dr-cross-region.md

 ## Prerequisites

-1. AWS account with appropriate permissions for RDS, Lambda, CloudWatch, SNS, and Route 53
+1. AWS account with appropriate permissions for RDS, Lambda, CloudWatch, SNS, Route 53, and EventBridge
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Two AWS regions configured for primary and disaster recovery operations
 4. VPC with private subnets in both regions for RDS deployment
+5. IAM execution role for Lambda functions with appropriate permissions
-5. Understanding of RDS backup and recovery concepts
+6. Understanding of RDS backup and recovery concepts
-6. Estimated cost: $200-400/month for RDS instances, storage, and cross-region data transfer
+7. Estimated cost: $200-400/month for RDS instances, storage, and cross-region data transfer

 > **Note**: Cross-region data transfer charges apply for read replica synchronization and can be significant for high-volume databases.

+> **Warning**: Read replicas have asynchronous replication which can result in data loss during primary database failures.
+Consider Amazon Aurora Global Database for synchronous cross-region replication if zero data loss is required.

 > **Tip**: Regularly test your disaster recovery procedures with planned failover exercises to ensure RTO and RPO targets are met.
 Automate these tests to validate your disaster recovery automation.

-> **Warning**: Read replicas have asynchronous replication which can result in data loss during primary database failures.
-Consider Amazon Aurora Global Database for synchronous cross-region replication if zero data loss is required.

 ## Preparation